 - Maximum Contamination Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLG's allow for a margin of safety. - Maximum Contamination Level (MCL): The high-est level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the MCLG's as feasible using the best available treatment.
+MCL's are set as close to the MCLG's as feasible using the best available treatment. - · Corrosion Control Efforts: Treatment (including pH adjustment, alkalinity adjustment, or corrosion inhibitor addition) or other efforts contributing to the control of the corrosivity of water, e.g, monitoring to assess the corrosivity of the water.

-- · Action Level: (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Level 1 Assessment: The level 1 Assessment is a very detialed studyof the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - · Level 2 Assessment: The level 2 Assessment is a very detialed studyof the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occured and/or why total coliform bacteria have been found in our water system on multiple occasions. - 90th Percentile: Ninety percent of the samples are below the action level.
-(Nine of ten sites sampled were at or below this level). - Treatment Technique (TT): A process aimed to reduce the level of a contaminate in drinking water. - Parts per million (ppm) or milligrams per liter (mg/l): (one penny in ten thousand dollars) - Parts per billion (ppb) or Micrograms per liter (ug/l): (one penny in ten million dollars) - Parts per trillion (ppt) or Nanograms per liter (ng/1): (one penny in ten billion dollars) - · Picocuries per liter (pCi/L): a measure of radioactivity in water. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of disinfectants in controlling microbial contaminants. - · Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+- Action Level: (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Level 1 Assessment: The level 1 Assessment is a very detialed studyof the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - · Level 2 Assessment: The level 2 Assessment is a very detialed studyof the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occured and/or why total coliform bacteria have been found in our water system on multiple occasions. - 90th Percentile: Ninety percent of the samples are below the action level.
+(Nine of ten sites sampled were at or below - Treatment Technique (TT): A process aimed to reduce the level of a contaminate in drinking water. - Parts per million (ppm) or milligrams per liter (mg/l): (one penny in ten thousand dollars) - Parts per billion (ppb) or Micrograms per liter (ug/l): (one penny in ten million dollars) - Parts per trillion (ppt) or Nanograms per liter (ng/1): (one penny in ten billion dollars) - Picocuries per liter (pCi/L): a measure of radioactivity in - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of disinfectants in controlling microbial contaminants. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 Addition of a disinfectant may help control microbial contaminants. - Nephelometric Turbidity Unit (NTU): NTU is a measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person. - · Locational Running Annual Average (LRAA): The average of sample analytical results for samples taken at a particular monitoring location during four consecutive calendar guarters. - Running Annual Average (RAA): The average of 4 consecutive guarters (when on guarterly monitoring); values in table represent the highest RAA for the year.
+Turbidity in excess of 5 NTU is just noticeable to the average person. - · Locational Running Annual Average (LRAA): The average of sample analytical results for samples taken at a particular monitoring location during four consecutive calendar quarters. - Running Annual Average (RAA): The average of 4 consecutive quarters (when on quarterly monitoring); values in table represent the highest RAA for the year.

 By conducting all testing for contaminants in both source water and finished water and operating our filtration plant in accordance with state regulations, the North Bennington Water Dept. has not detected anything that poses a health risk to our customers.
-We had no violations during the year.
+We had no violations during the vear.